xoolive/traffic/docs/installation.rst

 SSH protocol in Pure Python, giving access to SSH connection independently of the operating system.

-Static visualisation tools are accessible with Matplotlib through the `cartes
+Static visualization tools are accessible with Matplotlib through the `cartes
 <https://github.com/xoolive/cartes>`_ library, which leverages access to more
 projections and to data from OpenStreetMap.
-More dynamic visualisations in Jupyter Lab are accessible thanks to the `altair
+More dynamic visualizations in Jupyter Lab are accessible thanks to the `altair
 <https://altair-viz.github.io/>`_ and `ipyleaflet
 <http://ipyleaflet.readthedocs.io/>`_ libraries; other exports to various